Condzi/hi/doc/notes.md

 ## GFX

+  [ ] Camera Node for the render graph.
+It sets the view.
+  [ ] Batching & Layering

+    1. `GFX_Object`s submitted to a per-frame array
+    2. Objects are sorted by layer.
+    3. Objects are assigned to correct batches.
+For sprites, look for the same texture.
+      Rects are the simplest to batch, just combine all subsequent objects.
+    4. Depending on which batch is selected and in what order, dynamically construct (re-arrange) render graph nodes.

   [ ] Figure out common viewport sizes that we can render [ ] Figure out MVP matrix -- how exactly does it work in our 2D game?
   [ ] GPU info (memory, name...)